seojitongri/jun-kang-data-portfolio/To The Moon Business Analytics Project/README.md

 **Revenue trend:** Overall revenue grew 12% from the baseline period (Dec–Jan average) to March, reaching a four-month high of $63,825.

 **Lighting upgrade effect:** February was the first full month after the lighting change.
 Drink revenue jumped from ~9% to 12% of total revenue — consistent with research showing that warmer, more vibrant ambiance increases bar sales.
-However, the industry benchmark for drink revenue is 20–25%, indicating significant upside still available.
+However, the industry benchmark for drink revenue is 20–25%, midpoint 22.5%, indicating significant upside still available.

 **March interventions:** March saw the strongest revenue month, though three changes happened simultaneously (plates, menu price increase, delivery price increase), making it difficult to isolate which drove the result.
 This is a classic confounding problem in operational analytics — the kind that daily data will help untangle.